Brand Ownership for Marketplace Sellers, Built into Seller Center

 • Brand ownership workflows were fragmented across systems

-• Sellers do not adopt tools that require leaving their primary workflow
+• Sellers sometimes do not adopt tools that require leaving their primary workflow

 Result: